Sunstone (comics): Mercy

 Alan Benson, a college student and BDSM enthusiast, has his drawings taken and posted in the hallways.
 As a result, he is subjected to widespread mockery and becomes an outcast.
 Ally Carter, an intrigued fellow student, reaches out and befriends him.
 The two's shared love for kink brings them closer and leads to creative experimentation on various aspects of BDSM, first in Alan's dorm room and later in the abandoned attic of a school building.
+They become addicted to their BDSM sessions at the expense of their grades and other responsibilities, and rising tensions cause them to break off their arrangement altogether.
+Sometime later, Alan is working at a BDSM club where he meets Marion, a woman with whom he had a destructive relationship prior to the events of Sunstone Volume 1.

 Marianne "Anne" Murphy, an art student and metalhead, attends a concert and discovers her own attraction to women after developing a crush on the lead singer, Miriam.
 At a following concert, Anne encounters Laura, a lesbian and fellow Miriam fan.
 The two hit it off and begin a passionate romance through a series of dates at Miriam concerts.
 Prompted by Laura, Anne also starts a career as a tattoo artist.
 Laura's own fears and insecurities stemming from her past failures, however, begin to derail their relationship.
+Though they both try to mend things and affirm their love for one another, Laura eventually lashes out against Anne due to her own rising jealousy and possessiveness, and Anne breaks up with her once and for all.